wix-incubator/wix-tpa-style-loader/README.md

 ```javascript
 require('!wix-tpa-style-loader?mode=inline!scss!./style.scss');
 ```
-This line will generate code in your bundle that on runtime will put style tag with `wix-style` attr to the head and the `inline` part in it.
+This require will generate code in your bundle that on runtime will put style tag with `wix-style` attr to the head and the `inline` part in it.
 ```css
 // inline
 .foo {